 The billionaire real estate mogul and former reality television star, has referred to women as "dogs" and "fat pigs;" said Mexico was sending drugs, crime and rapists into the the United S; and called for blocking all Muslims from entering the country.

-which Republicans and Democrats alike have considered the cornerstone of trans-Atlantic security since shortly after the end of World War II.
+Trump also raised eyebrows recently when he said he would reconsider America's role in NATO, which Republicans and Democrats alike have considered the cornerstone of trans-Atlantic security since shortly after the end of World War II.

 "It's important for us to take seriously the statements he's made in the past," Obama said.
 "I just want to emphasize the degree to which we are in serious times, and this is a really serious job.